chrys87/fenrir/README.md

 # installation
 - Archlinux: PKGBUILD in AUR
 - Manual: run install.sh and uninstall.sh as root
-- you also can just run it from git without installation:
+- you also can just run it from Git without installing:
 You can just run the following as root: cd src/fenrir-package/ sudo ./fenrir
-Settings "settings.conf" is located in the "config" directory or after installation in /etc/fenrir.
+Settings "settings.conf" is located in the "config" directory or after installation in /etc/fenrir/settings.
 Take care that the used drivers in the config matching your installed drivers.
 By default it uses:
 - sound driver: genericDriver (via sox, could configured in settings.conf)